 Public notice is made through the SRF Loan Program website, www.srf.in.gov.
-The CWSRF Loan Program has public noticed the Amended and Restated IUP on the SRF website May 17, 2019 to May 31, 2019.
-Each quarter, the PPLs will be public noticed for a two week period.
+The CWSRF Loan Program has public noticed the Amended and Restated IUP on the SRF Loan Program website from June 15, 2022, through July 6, 2022.
+Each quarter, the PPLs are public noticed for a two-week period.
 Further detail on public notices of the PPLs can be found in Exhibit B. Copies of this proposed IUP and PPLs are also available to the public upon request.
-The PPLs are also posted on the SRF Loan Program website.
+The PPLs are also posted on the SRF Loan Program website and the public is encouraged to provide comment.